nano141004/exp-extend-list5/README.md

 - 2024.10.15 I'm preparing to organize and open-source the training code, but until then, please refer to the comments [here](https://github.com/soyoung97/ListT5/issues/2#issuecomment-2413030507) to get some information about training ListT5.
 - 2024.12.27 I have finally uploaded the training code for ListT5 (and the positional bias experiments)!
 Thank you for waiting, and feel free to ask any questions! :)
 - 2024.01.05 I have tested if the training code is replicable and left the replication log at README!
+- 2025.11.27 I have added ListT5 + sliding window evaluation code (which corresponds to Fig 4 on our paper) upon request, named sliding\_window\_eval.py

 ### Model checkpoints (huggingface)
 1. [RankT5-base](https://huggingface.co/Soyoung97/RankT5-base): `Soyoung97/RankT5-base`